Waning Gibbous on

 Moon before ascending node

-10 days after descending node on 12 September 2021 at 16:35 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 26 September 2021 at 07:33 in ♊ Gemini.
+10 days after descending node on 12 September 2021 at 16:35 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 26 September 2021 at 07:33 in ♊ Gemini.

 Moon before northern standstill

-8 days since the previous standstill on 15 September 2021 at 03:48 in ♑ Capricorn when the Moon has reached South declination of ∠-25.980°, the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠26.109° at the point of next northern standstill on 29 September 2021 at 08:26 in ♋ Cancer.
+8 days since the last southern standstill on 15 September 2021 at 03:48 in ♑ Capricorn when the Moon has reached South declination of ∠-25.980° the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠26.109° at the point of next northern standstill on 29 September 2021 at 08:26 in ♋ Cancer.

 Syzygy in 12 days